 Mechanical keyboards are the holy grail when it comes to keyboards.

-Mechanical keyboards are better for coding.
-A mechanical keyboard uses spring-loaded mechanical switches that offer an unmatched tactile feedback when typing.
+A mechanical keyboard offers a better typing experience overall.
+It uses spring-loaded mechanical switches that have unmatched tactile feedback for coders.

 With the ability to program keys, remove keycaps, back light options, improved typing and high reliability – it’s easy to see why mechanical keyboards are better for coding.

-However, a mechanical keyboard won’t make you a better programmer by any stretch of the imagination, but it will make coding more enjoyable.
+However, a mechanical keyboard won’t make you a better programmer by any stretch of the imagination, but it will make coding more enjoyable experience.

 The build quality of a mechanical keyboard is second to none.
 They feel much nicer to use.
 The keys respond faster when you type.
 They look and sound fantastic.